Transplant rejection: Chronic rejection

 Micrograph showing a glomerulus with changes characteristic of a transplant glomerulopathy.
 Transplant glomerulopathy is considered a form of chronic antibody-mediated rejection.
 PAS stain.

 Chronic rejection is an insidious form of rejection that leads to graft destruction over months to years after tissue transplantation.
 The mechanism for chronic rejection is yet to be fully understood, but it is known that prior acute rejection episodes are the main clinical predictor for the development of chronic rejection.
 In particular, the incidence increases following severe or persistent acute rejection, whereas acute rejection episodes with return to function back to baseline do not have major effects on graft survival.
 Chronic rejection is generally thought of as being related to either vascular damage or parenchymal damage with subsequent fibrosis.
 While it is unknown the exact contribution of the immune system in these processes, the indirect pathway of allorecognition and the associated antibody formation seems to be especially involved.
+After immunosuppressive treatments conclude, many transplant patients are at higher risk of chronic rejection.
+Blood tests and biopsies are required to test for signs of chronic rejection.

 Chronic rejection has widely varied effects on different organs.
 At 5 years post-transplant, 80% of lung transplants, 60% of heart transplants and 50% of kidney transplants are affected, while liver transplants are only affected 10% of the time.
 Therefore, chronic rejection explains long-term morbidity in most lung-transplant recipients, the median survival roughly 4.7 years, about half the span versus other major organ transplants.
 Airflow obstruction not ascribable to other cause is labeled bronchiolitis obliterans syndrome (BOS), confirmed by a persistent drop—three or more weeks—in forced expiratory volume (FEV_{1}) by at least 20%.
 First noted is infiltration by lymphocytes, followed by epithelial cell injury, then inflammatory lesions and recruitment of fibroblasts and myofibroblasts, which proliferate and secrete proteins forming scar tissue.
 A similar phenomenon can be seen with liver transplant wherein fibrosis leads to jaundice secondary to the destruction of bile ducts within the liver, also known as vanishing bile duct syndrome.